-In October 2010 the Group acquired 42.61% of the share capital of Compania de Factoring IFN SA, thus holding 100% of this company.
-With this acquisition the Group has changed its ownership at Rent-a-Med Ltd., a company which was owned 100.00% of Medical Leasing IFN SA.
+In October 2010 the Group acquired 42.61% of the share capital of Medical Leasing IFN SA, thus holding 100% of this company.
+With this acquisition the Group has changed its ownership of Rent-a-Med Ltd., a company which was owned 100.00% by Medical Leasing IFN SA.